Etchmiadzin Cathedral: Suppression

 After two years of independence, Armenia was Sovietized in December 1920.
 During the 1921 February Uprising Etchmiadzin was briefly (until April) taken over by the nationalist Armenian Revolutionary Federation, which had dominated the pre-Soviet Armenian government between 1918 and 1920.

 In December 1923, the southern apse of the cathedral collapsed.
 It was restored under Toros Toramanian's supervision in what was the first case of restoration of an architectural monument in Soviet Armenia.

 During the Great Purge and the radical state atheist policies in the late 1930s, the cathedral was a "besieged institution as the campaign was underway to eradicate religion."
 The repressions climaxed when Catholicos Khoren I was murdered in April 1938 by the NKVD.
-In August of that year, the Armenian Communist Party decided to close down the cathedral, but the central Soviet government seemingly did not approve of such a measure.
+In August of that year, the Armenian Communist Party decided to close down the monastery, but the central Soviet government seemingly did not approve of such a measure.
 Isolated from the outside world, the cathedral barely continued to function and its administrators were reduced to some twenty people.
 It was reportedly the only church in Soviet Armenia not to have been seized by the Communist government.
-The dissident anti-Soviet Armenian diocese in the US wrote that "the great cathedral became a hollow monument."
+The dissident anti-Soviet Armenian diocese in the U.S. wrote that "the great cathedral became a hollow monument."

 Revival

 Etchmiadzin slowly recovered its religious importance during World War II.
 The Holy See's official magazine resumed publication in 1944, while the seminary was reopened in September 1945.
 In 1945 Catholicos Gevorg VI was elected after the seven-year vacancy of the position.
 The number of baptisms conducted at Etchmiadzin rose greatly: from 200 in 1949 to around 1,700 in 1951.
 Nevertheless, the cathedral's role was downplayed by the Communist official circles.
-"For them the ecclesiastical Echmiadzin belongs irrevocably to the past, and even if the monastery and the cathedral are occasionally the scene of impressive ceremonies including the election of a new catholicos, this has little importance from the communist point of view," wrote Walter Kolarz in 1961.
+"For them the ecclesiastical Echmiadzin belongs irrevocably to the past, and even if the monastery and the cathedral are occasionally the scene of impressive ceremonies including the election of a new catholicos, this has little importance from the communist point of view," Walter Kolarz wrote in 1961.